support@meisterdrucke.com · 0043 4257 29415

 Romanticism

 That is the ancient soul of wretched Myrrha by Gustave Dore.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 italy · italian · publius vergilius maro · petter and galpin · vergilio · vergilius maro · female · women · woman · people · male · arts · country · naked · nude · occupation · location · century · profession · shame · literature · hell · lady · concept · punishment · mythology · suffering · nudity · ashamed · monochrome · writer · nakedness · soul · author · 19th century · poem · poetry · black white · black and white · poet · greek mythology · damned · nineteenth century · divina commedia · divine comedy · imposter · myrrha · virgil · engraving · gustave dore · louis christophe gustave dore · paul gustave dore · dante alighieri · alighieri · dante · gustave doré · doré · paul gustave · dore · paul gustave · dore · gustave · souls · cassell · publius · dante aligheri · aligheri · vergil · The Print Collector/Heritage Images